golivo28/My_test/README.md

 # Tekus_test
-Repository containing files regarding the test for their selection process.
+Repository containing files regarding the test for the selection process.